 Like most autoimmune diseases, there is no cure for alopecia.
 Depending on the severity of your hair loss, there are several prescription treatments available including steroids, topical treatments and minoxidil.

 Living with bald patches can be emotionally difficult, especially when these patches are prominently on your face.
 Some people who suffer from alopecia choose to undergo hair transplants, and these transplants can include your scalp or your eyebrows.
 To transplant new eyebrows, a doctor will place hundreds of tiny hair grafts onto your face.
 However, all patients with alopecia areata who undergo a hair transplant (usually waiting at least 2 years from when the disease becomes inactive) are advised that regrowth cannot be guaranteed.

 Living with eyebrow alopecia can be a guessing game that not everyone wants to play.
 A loss of hair can be hard to live with emotionally, and not knowing whether it will grow back can be even harder.
 But with the advent of technology in eyebrow transplants, you can take back your hair and your life with the help of a trusted resource.

 Dr. Jeffrey Epstein, MD FACS is a leader in his field, and as a Diplomate of the American Board of Facial Plastic and Reconstructive Surgery, the American Board of Hair Restoration Surgery, and the American Board of Otolaryngology, patients can feel comfortable knowing that they are in excellent hands.
 Dr, Epstein performs several eyebrow transplants a week, and he has done so for the past decade.
-With offices in both New York and Miami, he is also convenient to those in the eastern United States.
-To schedule an appointment with Dr. Epstein in New York City, call (212) 759-3484, or for an appointment in Miami, call (305) 666-5884.
+With office in Miami, he is also convenient to those in the eastern United States.
+To schedule an appointment with Dr. Epstein in Miami, call (305) 666-5884.